-25th of May is coming closer and closer and companies getting hectic to prepare themselves for DSGVO to match the requirements.
+The 25th of May is coming closer and closer and companies getting hectic to prepare themselves for DSGVO to match the requirements.
 But is this the right approach?

-To make this clear, tracking people on the web in the way it is currently is not the acceptable anymore.
-Facebook and Google get so much information about the people that its too easy for them the profile, measure and (sadly) manipulate them.
+To make this clear, tracking people on the web in the way it is currently is not acceptable anymore.
+Facebook and Google get so much information about people that it’s too easy for them the profile, measure, and (sadly) manipulate them.
 So the European Union sets up always more and more regulations to prevent this.
-But the thing is: The intention may be good, but where there is light, there is always shadow close by.
+But the thing is: The intention may be good, but where there is light, there is always a shadow close by.
 Because the negative aspect of this is that you put the same pressure on the people that are on the web providing information and content.
 I´m not talking about companies.
-I talk about the blogs and communities that have only the intention to share their interests and hobbies.
+I talk about blogs and communities that have only the intention to share their interests and hobbies.
 And this is something where the Why DSGVO is the wrong approach to protect the people.

 25th of May is coming closer and closer and companies getting hectic to prepare themselves for DSGVO or

-So instead of putting the pressure on the provider of content, it would be much more useful to empower the user.
+So instead of putting pressure on the provider of content, it would be much more useful to empower the user.
 Giving him/her the power to decide whether he/she wants to prevent being measured and tracked or not?
-Why not developing an Add-On for every browser that protects the user from being tracked?
+Why not develop an Add-On for every browser that protects the user from being tracked?
 Solutions for that are already in place that just needs to be modified.
 Solutions like Ghostery for instance.
-In the past Ad-Blockers faced some heavy criticism for being “corrupt” or let’s say they protect from advertising as long as no company pays to get “whitelisted”.
+In the past Ad-Blockers faced some heavy criticism for being “corrupt” or let’s say protect from advertising as long as no company pays to get “whitelisted”.
 This can´t be the way as well… But an Add-On that blocks without any whitelisting would give the power back to the user.
-Such Add-Ons could be easily be developed and spread, whether they would be directly implemented into the browser itself from the start or could be installed afterwards.
+Such Add-Ons could be easily developed and spread, whether they would be directly implemented into the browser itself from the start or could be installed afterward.
 This would protect the user much more than putting more and more regulations and pressure on the companies.
 In return, the companies can decide whether they go for it and provide their services without the analytics part or they can block such users.
 Content blockers are already used on multiple sites like here in Germany on Bild.de If you have an active ad-blocker installed, you see this screen:

 But the newspaper still offers you its content if you are willing to pay for it.
 And with this practice, you can leave the decision up to the people….block the site and be safe from tracking or get the (mostly) free content and “pay” for it by being tracked and measured.
-And this would take off so much pressure from the people that didn’t study law but still want to enrich the web with their content and at the same time, it would protect the people on the web.
-It´s still way easier to install an Add-On (I´m quite sure that even teenagers are able to install them on their PC or mobile) then getting people empowered to fulfill all those regulations that are currently in power and the ones that will come up in the future.
+And this would take off so much pressure off the people that didn’t study law but still want to enrich the web with their content and at the same time, it would protect the people on the web.
+It´s still way easier to install an Add-On (I´m quite sure that even teenagers are able to install them on their PC or mobile) than getting people empowered to fulfill all those regulations that are currently in power and the ones that will come up in the future.